bg-write/i-love-that-song/README.md

 ## Next Steps (Icebox)

-- Flesh out media query for both mobile and large desktop view
+- Flesh out media query for both mobile and large desktop view.
-- Fix error page issue to give user more clear direction on where to go after encountering a potential issue
+- Fix error page issue to give user more clear direction on where to go after encountering a potential issue.
 - Do a second pass on overall styling, especially of message board and profile page.
 - Populate more options and types of releases in music search function; right now, you can only search for albums ("masters"), but the API also contains information on "artists", "labels", and "releases" (singles and EPs).
+This relates into the issue of not being able to populate album artwork one's collection or album details page.
 - Expand user login capabilities to also incorporate Discogs accounts; if you log into the app through Discogs, your saved albums will automatically pop up.
 - Allow users to write, delete, and update reviews on specific albums on the album details page.
 - Expand users interaction with abilities to follow/unfollow other writers and see their reviews and saved albums.